-Simply New Zealand and NZ The Gift offer unique souvenirs, giftware and handcrafts that celebrate kiwiana, Aotearoa and Maori culture.
+Our Simply New Zealand and New Zealand the Gift stores offer unique souvenirs, giftware and handcrafts that celebrate kiwiana, Aotearoa and Maori culture.
 Below is an introduction to traditional Maori designs that you may see featured in product collections in our stores NZ wide or online, and their unique history and/or meanings.
 Much of the jewellery ranges we stock are of traditional maori designs, available in sterling silver, pewter, or hand carved bone, greenstone (jade), wood and paua.
 Browse online, or visit us in store to truly admire the beauty that is New Zealand, Aotearoa.

 Greenstone Jade (Pounamu)

 The Maori word for greenstone is pounamu.
 Greenstone is highly valued by the Maori and it plays an important role in their culture.
 It is considered a treasure.
 Greenstone sold in our stores are handcrafted in New Zealand to the highest standard of workmanship.
 Colour may vary slightly with each piece.
 Over time greenstone absorbs the body's natural oils, taking on qualities unique to its wearer.

 Choose from a Maori fish hook, koru, twist, or manaia.
 Bone Carved Hair Combs (Heru) are also available at selected stores.
 Our designs are all made in NZ, and hand-carved in New Zealand from bovine bone (fine grain cow bone) in traditional Maori designs.
 The Bone is a by product and no animals are harmed as a result of these pieces being made.
 Hand carving is done using engravers, files and chisels then highly polished.